 - Related Clinical Studies

-AlzPED provides Tg model and cross-Tg model information across relevant translational criteria data sets such as therapeutic agents, and targets.
+AlzPED provides transgenic model and cross-transgenic model information across relevant translational criteria data sets such as therapeutic agents, and targets.
 Additionally and most importantly, AlzPED is designed to help identify the critical data, design elements and methodology missing from studies; making them susceptible to misinterpretation, less likely to be reproduced and reducing their translational value.
 Through this function AlzPED is intended to influence the development and implementation of reproducibility strategies including guidelines for standardized best practices for the rigorous preclinical testing of AD candidate therapeutics.

 One of the major challenges to the successful development of therapies for Alzheimer’s disease (AD) is the poor translation of preclinical efficacy from animal models to the clinic.
 A number of key factors have been identified as contributors to the unsuccessful translation of therapeutic efficacy, these include: the failure of the models to fully recapitulate human AD, poor rigor study design and data analysis, insufficient attention given to using a standard set of “best practices”, failure to match outcome measures used in preclinical animal studies and clinical studies, poor reproducibility of published data and publication bias in favor of reporting positive findings.
 See Literature Supporting Reproducibility for further reading.